La Cañada Flintridge, California: Public schools

-The La Cañada Unified School District (LCUSD) serves most of the city and is ranked as one of the top school districts in the state.
+The La Cañada Unified School District (LCUSD) serves most of the city, and is ranked as one of the top public school districts in the state that have a single high school.
 On September 13, 2010, the California Department of Education announced that 2010 California Standards Tests (CSTs) results indicate that the La Cañada Unified School District earned the second highest Academic Performance Index (API) score in the state.
 The API reflects a district's performance level, based on the results of statewide testing.
 The district has three public elementary schools that serve grades K-6: La Cañada Elementary, Palm Crest Elementary, and Paradise Canyon Elementary School.
 The public high school, La Cañada High School, which also serves as a middle school (grades 7–8), is a 1993 and 2004 Blue Ribbon School.
+The high school was founded in 1963, when students who previously attended John Muir High School in Pasadena changed schools as part of a process of white flight, responding to the racial integration of Pasadena schools during that period.

-A small western portion of the city is served by the Glendale Unified School District, with La Cañada Flintridge students attending Mountain Avenue Elementary School, Rosemont Middle School, Clark Magnet High School and Crescenta Valley High School.
+A small western portion of the city is served by the Glendale Unified School District, with La Cañada Flintridge students attending Mountain Avenue Elementary School, Rosemont Middle School, Anderson W. Clark Magnet High School and Crescenta Valley High School.

 Private schools

-Several private schools that are not part of the LAUSD are located within La Cañada.
+Several private schools are located within La Cañada.
 The private high schools within the city limits are St. Francis High School, Flintridge Sacred Heart Academy, and Flintridge Preparatory School.

-The private elementary schools within the city limits are Crestview Preparatory (K-6), The Learning Castle (K-3), La Canada Preparatory (grades 4–8), and St. Bede (K-8).
+The private elementary schools within the city limits are Crestview Preparatory (K-6), The Learning Castle (K-3), La Cañada Preparatory (grades 4–8), and St. Bede (K-8).

 Delphi Academy of Los Angeles, a Delphi Academy school, opened in La Cañada Flintridge in 1984.
 The school left the city when its current campus in Lake View Terrace, Los Angeles opened in 2003.

 Media

-The city was originally serviced by two newspapers: The La Canada Valley Sun, a community division of the Los Angeles Times, and the La Canada Outlook.
-However, in April 2020, the Los Angeles Times announced it would be shutting down some of its local papers, including the La Canada Valley Sun due to continuing financial issues that were worsened by the COVID-19 pandemic.
-Shortly after, the La Canada Outlook announced they were buying the Valley Sun and were rebranding their newspaper as the La Canada Outlook Valley Sun.
+The city was originally serviced by two newspapers: the La Cañada Valley Sun, a community division of the Los Angeles Times, and the La Cañada Outlook.
+However, in April 2020, the Los Angeles Times announced it would be shutting down some of its local papers, including the La Cañada Valley Sun due to continuing financial issues that were worsened by the COVID-19 pandemic.
+Shortly after, Outlook Newspapers Group announced they were buying the Valley Sun and were rebranding their newspaper as the La Cañada Outlook Valley Sun.